The Bankrate promise

 Nonprime buyers are more likely to encounter lending contracts with nonessential goods and services, says Josh Frank, former senior researcher for the Center for Responsible Lending.
 Other costs, such as car insurance rates, can pile up for nonprime buyers.

-Never allow the loan to be contingent on purchasing any add-on, such as extended warranties, after-market services and even car insurance.
-Be aware of these add-ons, especially if you need to apply at a buy-here, pay-here dealership or you’re planning on trading in your vehicle.
+Never agree to a loan that’s contingent on purchasing any add-on, such as extended warranties, after-market services or car insurance.
+Be aware of these add-ons, especially if you need to apply at a buy-here, pay-here dealership or you plan to trade in your vehicle.
+And understand that rolling these costs into your loan means you’ll pay more interest over the loan term.